fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-Now that we have everything we need the actual implementation of the `Authors` method is simple:
+Now we have everything we need to implement the `Authors` method for the `agentResolver`:

 ```go
 func (r *agentResolver) Authors(ctx context.Context, obj *pg.Agent) ([]pg.Author, error) {